silverstillisntgold/ya-rand/README.md

 let digit = rng.ascii_digit();
 assert!(digit.is_ascii_digit());

-// Randomly seeds the CRNG with OS entropy. let mut secure_rng = new_rng_secure();
+// Seeds a CRNG instance with OS entropy. let mut secure_rng = new_rng_secure();

 // We still have access to all the same methods...